PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Overview.md

 2. Apply cognitive theories of attention, perception and memory to the domain of human-technology interaction.
 3. Describe and apply computational methods of measuring attention, perception and memory;

-## Year 2B - Cognitive Robotics:
+## Year 2B - Visual Perception, Attention and Memory :
-Cognitive robots achieve their goals by perceiving their environment, paying attention to the events that matter, planning what to do, anticipating the outcome of their actions and the actions of other agents, and learning from the resultant interaction.
+Humans, and ideally robots, achieve their goals by perceiving their environment, paying attention to the events that matter, planning what to do, anticipating the outcome of their actions and the actions of other agents, and learning from the resultant interaction.
 They deal with the inherent uncertainty of natural environments by continually learning, reasoning, sharing their knowledge and making decision based on that knowledge.

 ### Course materials by Topic:
 1. [Visual Perception & Learning - Workshop](https://adsai.buas.nl/Study%20Content/Cognition%20Fundamentals/Perception%20&%20Learning%20-%20Workshop.html); consisting of two parts: